 David Swetman, senior VP of scripted content at All3Media International, agrees, noting, “The great thing about the detective genre is that there is something for everyone.”

-Plus, as Tim Gerhartz, senior VP of global sales at Red Arrow Studios International, observes, “The rapid proliferation of options for content means there is now room for all types of shows.
+Plus, as Tim Gerhartz, president and managing director at Red Arrow Studios International, observes, “The rapid proliferation of options for content means there is now room for all types of shows.
 We’re seeing linear channels and platforms look to procedurals and series that are lighter in tone and easy to schedule.
 Whereas with pay-TV and VOD platforms, there is scope for more complex programming, which is maybe darker in tone and themes but keeps audiences gripped and returning episode after episode.”

 One emerging trend is the “semi-procedural” crime drama, Franke says, with “case of the week-style shows with a strong story arc over a season.
 Also, the characters are becoming more balanced.
 There was a strong trend after Breaking Bad to similarly dark characters with almost no redeeming features.
 We see that this is changing and writers also show light within the dark, which is a good thing and helps make these shows more digestible.”

 At All3Media, Swetman has observed increased interest in setting stories “in more diverse precincts, and within communities or locales that we’ve not seen before in crime television.”

 Hybrid storytelling, combining crime with fantasy, comedy, or historical settings, is also increasingly prevalent in the landscape, Gerhartz says.

 “Hybrid stories that promote co-viewing seem to be hitting a strong note with audiences around the world,” agrees Paula McHarg, the head of Europe and North America at GoQuest Media.
 “Whereas in the past, straight, tough crime stories were an enduring pastime, audiences during the pandemic have taken to dramedies, crime-inspired family dramas, thrilling love stories and various other types of hybrids.”